 Encyclopedia Britannica defines artificial intelligence as: “the ability of a digital computer or computer-controlled robot to perform tasks commonly associated with intelligent beings.”

-In simpler terms, an AI is a computer system that can be programmed to complete certain tasks.
+In simpler terms, AI is a computer system designed to perform tasks that typically require human intelligence, such as writing, analyzing, researching or generating ideas.
 It can even be programmed to learn more about certain tasks in order to improve its abilities.

 In recent years, AI has become much more accessible to the average person.
-There are a variety of text- and image-based AI programs that anyone can access online.
+There are a variety of text- and image-based AI programs that anyone can access online, including generative writing tools capable of producing full academic essays within seconds.

 AI text writing programs may be particularly intriguing to students who spend so much time writing papers, reports and other assignments for their classes.